carab/Prof-Sylve/README.md

 - Show "cancel" button when marking a Pokémon collected or tagging it.
 - Add current box and filters in URL to keep them in history.
+- Add sort select in list.
 - Review box navigation and layout on mobile.
 - Review list layout in desktop.
 - Review settings layout and add account settings.
 - Improve transitions when signing in, loading Pokémons, etc.
+- Improve error messages.
 - Allow filters in grid, removing boxes when applied.
-- Use Redux instead of playing stupidly with Firebase.
+- Use Redux instead of playing stupidly with Firebase (IN PROGRESS).
 - Add unit-tests.

 ## Contributing